 Scanning files for viruses using ClamAV in Node.js

-With ClamAV and the clamscan module installed, we can now scan files for viruses using Node.js.
+The clamscan module is used for virus scanning of files and now that ClamAV and the clamscan module is installed, we can now use Node.js to do this.
 Here’s an example code snippet that shows how to do this:

 const clamav = require(‘clamscan’);